Pierson Fodé: Personal life

 In June 2019, Fodé revealed on Instagram that he suffered brain trauma and blackouts, and was wearing a heart monitor to help track his blackouts.
 He has made a full recovery and is actively engaged in trying to help others with serious trauma and those who want to help.
 Pierson enjoys riding his motorcycle; skydiving; parkour; and actively volunteering with charities such as Saving Innocence, Heifer International, and St. Jude in Los Angeles.

-Fodé started dating actress Saxon Sharbino in 2020.
+Fodé dated actress Saxon Sharbino from 2020 to 2022.